thompsonate/MusicKit-macOS/README.md

 Internally, the JS framework runs in a web view and is interfaced with by sending it JavaScript strings and interpreting the response.
 Because of this, MusicKit for Mac is highly asynchronous, though a lot of care has been put into making the API as easy to use as possible.

 ## Configuration
 MusicKit needs to be authenticated with a developer token.
 You can follow [Apple's documentation](https://developer.apple.com/documentation/applemusicapi/getting_keys_and_creating_tokens) on creating and signing a token.
+[This JavaScript file](/jwt.js) may help with generating tokens.
 Keep in mind that these tokens expire after a maximum of 6 months.

 After your app launches, configure MusicKit with your developer token.
 When `onSuccess` is called, MusicKit is set up and the rest of the API can be used.
 ```swift